Roses are timeless flowers and thankfully they grow very well in Arizona. The oldest Lady Banks Rose can be found in Tombstone, Arizona.

 Roses are a little more work than other plants, but you are rewarded with their gorgeous blooms.
 Roses are susceptible to several diseases:

 The aphid is the dreaded pest to find on your roses.
 For organic gardening encourage ladybugs to take residence in your rose garden.

 Rose Growing Tips

-- Planting garlic alongside your rose garden.
+- Plant garlic alongside your rose garden.
 It is a natural pest deterrent.